carforyou/carforyou-assets-pkg/README.md

 New versions are released on the ci using semantic-release as soon as you merge into master.
 Please make sure your merge commit message adheres to the corresponding conventions.

-## Circle CI

-You will need to enable the repository in circle CI ui to be able to build it.

-For slack notifications to work you will need to provide the token in circle settings.